jelofsson/Portfolio-app/README.md

 send the user to another Activity:

 `
-Intent intent = new Intent(this, ProjectActivity.class); // What activity we want to go to!
+Intent intent = new Intent(this, ProjectActivity.class); // What activity we want to go to!  return
-// Setting Extra value to send to the activity:
+// Setting Extra value to send to the activity:  return intent.putExtra("name", Person.name);  return
-intent.putExtra("name", Person.name);
-// Go to the activity:
+// Go to the activity:  return startActivity(intent);
-startActivity(intent);
 `

 Then if you want to retrieve values in your activity that may be sent from another activity:

 `
-Intent intent = getIntent();
+Intent intent = getIntent();  return
 String name = intent.getStringExtra("name");
 `